IntergatedCircuits/hid-rp/README.md

 This library implements two types of descriptor views, one for runtime (`descriptor_view`) and one for `constexpr` compile-time (`ce_descriptor_view`), which offer iterating item-by-item.
-A generic `parser` class is implemented that serves as a base for any kind of descriptor parsing logic.
+A generic `hid::rdf::parser` class is implemented that serves as a base for any kind of descriptor parsing logic.
 Being able to parse the descriptor at compile-time and using the compiler for descriptor error checking greatly reduces the development time of report descriptors.

-## Usage pages
+### Report protocol

-In the above example the `hid/page/` files aren't supplied by this library.
-They are in fact generated code, using the [hid-usage-tables] project.
+The `hid::report_protocol` builds on top of the descriptor parser, and extracts information from the report descriptor that is relevant for the various transport layers of the HID device.
+It collects the maximum length of reports, and the maximum used report ID as well (of each type of report).

 [USB-HID]: https://www.usb.org/sites/default/files/hid1_11.pdf
 [hid-usage-tables]: https://github.com/IntergatedCircuits/hid-usage-tables